A page collecting statistics from PEC’s research and other sources about the Creative Industries

 -

-Specifically, business investment in R&D, which is spurred by public investment, was 0.9% of UK GDP in all economic sectors, lower than the OECD average of 1.5% in 2019 (ONS 2021, The Royal Society 2021).
+Specifically, business investment in R&D, which is spurred by public investment, was 1.97% of UK GDP in all economic sectors in 2022.
+This is higher than the OECD average business investment in R&D of 1.5% in 2019.
+Please note that the methodology for calculating this has changed and the numbers are not directly comparable.
+(Gross domestic expenditure on research and development, UK 2022.pdf, The Royal Society 2021).

 -